20Sunny/On-Screen-Keyboard/README.md

 # On-Screen-Keyboard
-##firstly, download all the pckages which is required
+## firstly, download all the pckages which is required
+pip install tkinter
+pip install sys
+pip install os